Rxfa/r6-social/CONTRIBUTING.md

 > We strongly advise you to create your own branch from the dev one, and name it with the feature you're working on, and possibly, your username. if you don't know how to create a new branch take a look at [this](https://medium.com/hackernoon/a-gentle-introduction-to-git-and-github-the-eli5-way-43f0aa64f2e4).

-When you are done with your issue, submit a pull request, that will be promptly reviewed by one of the project team members that will either review and accept your PR or will guide you on what to change for it to be accepted.
+When you are done with your issue, submit a pull request, which will be promptly reviewed by one of the project team members that will either review and accept your PR or will guide you on what to change for it to be accepted.

 Don't forget to read about the [Style](#styleguides) used in this project, and don't be shy to reach out to the project team if you have any question(although you should always strive to find the answer by yourself).